alexzolot/RWorkJournal/README.md

 5. Parts of the result html file could be folded.
 6. If in a browser you “select all”, copy and paste from browser to a text editor,   you get the pure original R file.
 7. If we modify `.R` code,   recreate `.html` is fast.

+## In rel.02

+1. Full syntax highlight
+2. Added line numbers
+3. Use knitr::knit in the middle
+4. Added support for d3 js plots
+5. In addition to png - pdf plots, open on dblclk
+6. Dropped not-standard md #===, only standard  ####